 What you do might be interpreted in several ways, depending on the setting and who you are talking to.
 You’ll probably want to use your body language differently when talking to your boss compared to when you talk to a girl/guy you’re interested in.
 These are some common interpretations of body language and often more effective ways to communicate with your body.
-Body Language Basics.
-From a flip of the hair to hands on your hips, how you move, gesture, and make expressions can say as much as what comes out of your mouth.
+First, to change your body language you must be aware of your body language.
+Notice how you sit, how you stand, how you use you hands and legs, what you do while talking to someone.

 Take the Positivity Challenge!
 “We don’t see things as they are, we see them as we are.”- Anais Nin I think that one of the most effective ways to improve your life is simply to think in a more positive way.

 This is of course nothing new and not that simple.
 If it was, well, then at least most of us would already be doing it.
 So, why aren’t we more positive?
 I can think of a few reasonable reasons.
 We think it is like it is – ItÂ´s easy to confuse what has happened to you, the story of your life, with now and the future.
 UCSB scientists discover how the brain encodes memories at a cellular level.
 (Santa Barbara, Calif.) –– Scientists at UC Santa Barbara have made a major discovery in how the brain encodes memories.

 The finding, published in the December 24 issue of the journal Neuron, could eventually lead to the development of new drugs to aid memory.
 The team of scientists is the first to uncover a central process in encoding memories that occurs at the level of the synapse, where neurons connect with each other.
 "When we learn new things, when we store memories, there are a number of things that have to happen," said senior author Kenneth S.